Yetenol/antonpusch.de/content/latex-math.md

 - In markdown put display math delimiters `$$` on a separate line
 - Don't leave spaces in front of caret to prevent block reference detection (write `a^2` instead of `a ^2`)

+[^1]: [Mathematical Typesetting with LaTeX](https://www.tug.org/~hvoss/PDF/mathmode.pdf) by Herbert Voß in 2024 which is an updated version of his 2014 [Math mode](https://mirror.physik.tu-berlin.de/pub/CTAN/obsolete/info/math/voss/mathmode/Mathmode.pdf)
+[^2]: [The Not So Short Introduction to LATEX](https://tobi.oetiker.ch/lshort/lshort.pdf) - Or LATEX in 280 minutes by Tobias Oetiker, Marcin Serwin Hubert Partl, Irene Hyna, and Elisabeth Schlegl in 2023 which in based on the german [LATEX 2ε-Kurzbeschreibung](https://ftp.gwdg.de/pub/ctan/info/lshort/german/l2kurz.pdf) by Marco Daniel, Patrick Gundlach, Walter Schmidt, Jörg Knappen, Hubert Partl, and Irene Hyna in 2018